tfindelkind-redis/redis-workshops/.devcontainer/README.md

 For workshops requiring API keys or credentials:

-**In Codespaces:**
+1. Click the gear icon in Codespaces
-1. Go to your Codespace settings
+2. Go to "Codespaces" → "Secrets"
-2. Add secrets via the UI
+3. Add your secrets
-3. They're automatically available as environment variables
+4. They're automatically available as environment variables in your workspace

-**In Local Devcontainers:**
-1. Create a `.env` file in the workshop directory
-2. Add your secrets (this file is gitignored)
-3. Load them in your code
+**Never commit secrets to your repository!**

 ## Troubleshooting